Top 10 Cons & Disadvantages of PayPal

 PayPal has the authority to freeze or limit accounts without prior notice.

-• Frozen accounts can prevent users from accessing their funds, which can disrupt business operations.
+• Frozen accounts can prevent users from accessing their funds, disrupting business operations.

-• PayPal can withhold funds for up to 180 days if any suspicious activity is suspected.
+• If suspicious activity is suspected, payPal can withhold funds for up to 180 days.

 • This practice often causes significant cash flow issues, especially for small businesses.